Monad Episodes: RUGRATS

 "What's in it for me?"

 "Well, bird lady.
-Let's first see if we make it to Draco, and if we decide to let you live once we do.
+Let's first see if we make it to Draco and if we decide to let you live once we do.
 After that, we can discuss accidents and compensation."

 He opened the locker, revealing a coat rack adorned with green workwear.
 After estimating her height, through a quick scan from top to toe, he grabbed one of the outfits and tossed it at her.
 She caught it reflexively.
 “Put this on and report to Engie at the breach, the one with the welding torch,” he said.
 “You have around three minutes until we board the invading vessel.”

 The workwear had a large fit for someone of Samena’s meager proportions.
-It was made for a short man, undeniably, but still for a man.
-Besides, the Gusters had never been known for their tolerance of conformity.
+It was undeniably made for a short man, yet still for a man.
+Besides, Gusters had never been known for their tolerance of conformity.
 Her father had been a drifter.
 Her grandfather had served in the Urian army in his youth but been discharged after violating orders.
 Apparently hadn’t fancied the attitude of his commander.
 Disobeyed out of spite.
 This resistance to authority was in her blood.
 But even so, Samena felt a certain excitement and optimism when putting on the workwear uniform.
 Her entire life had been characterized by a daily grind to earn the crumbs of society, never knowing if she would have enough food to get by.
 Sleeping in dangerous places.
 Working with dangerous people.
 This was new.
 The workwear symbolized an anonymous entity.
 A cog in the wheel.
 And all cogs had to be alive lest the machinery would stop.
 By subsequent logic, someone would finally care that she survived.
 Maybe she needed this.
 For now.